How to Move an LLC From One State to Another?

 - Obtain any necessary licenses or permits for your LLC.

 Once filed and approved, stay current with the filing and reporting requirements for your LLC in each state.

 If you need help with how to move an LLC from one state to another, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies Google, Menlo Ventures, and Airbnb.